 Nevada Magazine is the official state tourism magazine.
 Since the publication first appeared in 1936, readers have relied on Nevada Magazine for informative and entertaining features on the Silver State.
 Readers are active travelers and Nevada enthusiasts.

 QUERIES: We prefer a well-written query or outline with specific story elements before we receive the actual story.
 Write, e-mail, or call us if you have a story idea that you think might work.
-Nevada Magazine is produced only six times a year, so stories can take a long time to develop.
+Nevada Magazine is produced only four times a year, so stories can take a long time to develop.
 Please be patient.
 A sample copy of the magazine is available by request.

 See the “Developing Story Ideas” section for a description of the magazine’s topics.
 Direct queries to the Editor, preferably via e-mail, to email@example.com.